 Nodes in Pruning

 When you make a pruning cut, you are always trying to cut the branch or twig back to a node.
 Usually, you are trying to make a good cut through the part of the internode located just above a node.
-You never want to cut through the node itself because this would likely kill that important spot where healing and regrowth is supposed to start.
+You never want to cut through the node itself because this would likely kill that important spot where healing and regrowth are supposed to start.

 Most of the time, you won’t want to cut back to just any node.
 Only some nodes have strong buds or branches.
 It is to these you try to cut back since they will best heal the wound and continue healthy growth.